 Bugsnax: This lighthearted game from Young Horses, the creators of Octodad, is a strange but adorable adventure that features food-centric bugs that the inhabitants on Snaktooth Island munch on to transform their bodies.
 It will make copious use of the PS5 controller’s haptic feedback.

 Astro’s Playroom: The same adorable little robot from Astro Bot: Rescue Mission returns for a collection of fun mini-games that players can jump into at launch with the PS5.

-Games like CD Projekt RED’s hotly-anticipated, sprawling RPG Cyberpunk 2077 will also be making its way to PS5 by way of an enhanced version for the system that will debut in November, as the game has been pushed back once more.
+Cyberpunk 2077: CD Projekt RED’s hotly-anticipated, sprawling RPG will also be making its way to PS5 by way of an enhanced version for the system that will debut in November, following numerous delays in 2020.

 How Much Will the PS5 Cost?

 The price of the standard PS5 will match the Xbox Series X at $499.